-The World Bank states that ‘Over the past two decades, Cambodia has undergone a significant transition, reaching lower middle-income status in 2015 and aspiring to attain upper middle-income status by 2030.’
+The World Bank states, ‘Over the past two decades, Cambodia has undergone a significant transition, reaching lower-middle-income status in 2015 and aspiring to attain upper-middle-income status by 2030.’

-The economy was still flying until the end of last year, with growth of 7.1% in 2019 according to the National Bank of Cambodia (NBC), but has inevitably been hit hard by the Covid-19 pandemic, with the tourist industry particularly badly affected.
+The economy was still flying until the end of last year, with a growth of 7.1% in 2019, according to the National Bank of Cambodia (NBC), but has inevitably been hit hard by the Covid-19 pandemic, with the tourist industry particularly severely affected.

 That said, the Asian Development Bank (ADB) has stated that Cambodia has fared better than many other countries in Asia and is expecting a resurgence of the economy in 2021, with predicted GDP growth of 5.9%.

-The Cambodian government is known for its pro-business stance and in March 2019 it announced an ambitious programme of economic reforms including many measures designed to attract new business, investment and capital flows to the country.
-These included tax incentives, lower costs associated with shipping, a reduction in the number of national holidays, new investment measures and special economic zone laws.
+The Cambodian government is known for its pro-business stance, and in March 2019, it announced an ambitious programme of economic reforms, including many measures designed to attract new business, investment and capital flows to the country.
+These include tax incentives, lower costs associated with shipping, a reduction in the number of national holidays, new investment measures and special economic zone laws.
 Prime Minister Hun Sen predicted savings for producers and exporters of US$400 million per year.
 In addition, unlike some Asian countries, Cambodia allows 100% foreign-owned companies.